Logging and Metrics

 Step 1 - Logstash pulls logs from the app

-Step 2 - Elasticsearch filter logs (index)
+Step 2 - Elasticsearch filter logs (indexing, transform, analytics)

 Step 3 - Kibana UI dashboard